wso2/docs-ei/en/micro-integrator/docs/references/connectors/ceridiandayforce-connector/ceridiandayforce-connector-example.md

 **Expected Response**:

-You should receive 200OK response with the response body as follows,
+You should receive 200 OK response with the response body as follows,

 ```json
 {